PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README.md

 ### Temperature

 You can control the temperature within a suitable range by turning off `CPS (core performance boost)`, but this will lose some performance.
-You can use the UMAF tool to turn off `CPS` in the BIOS, but it will affect the performance of other systems such as Windows, so it is recommended to use AMD Power Gadget to turn it off after each boot into the system, at least for now.
+You can use the UMAF tool to turn off `CPS` in the BIOS, but it will affect the performance of other systems such as Windows.

 ## Know Your EFI